zolyfarkas/spf4j/src/site/markdown/index.md

 ## 4. Performance monitoring

 ### 4.1.
-Why not use jamon, metrics, netflix servo ?
+Motivation

   Observing a system changes the system.
 The goal of this library is to minimize the observer effect.
-  The code in spf4j is carefully written to be as high performance as possible, it should outperform all competing libraries on any modern JVM(implementing biased locking) running on a CCNUMA system.
+  The code in spf4j is carefully written to be as high performance and to provide minimum overhead / functionality.

   To achieve the lowest overhead we utilize Thread Local Counters, for a good evaluation see:
   [Concurrent counters by numbers](http://psy-lob-saw.blogspot.com/2013/06/java-concurrent-counters-by-numbers.html)